the-data-center/Who-Lives/WhoLivesMarkdown.md

 **Source**: The Data Center analysis of U.S. Census Bureau data from Census 2000 SF3 and American Community Survey 2023.</p>
 </div>

-Overall the youth population is substantially lower than pre-Katrina levels.
+Overall, the youth population is substantially lower than pre-Katrina levels.
 The metro had 303,054 children under 18 years in 2000 and only 206,918 in 2023.
 More than half of this loss was driven by Orleans Parish, where the population under 18 has declined to 70,990 from